Covid-19 prompts record digital audience for UK national press with 6.6m extra daily readers

-National newspaper brands added 6.6m readers daily digital readers in the UK in the first quarter of this year reaching a record audience, according to industry data revealed today.
+National newspaper brands added 6.6m daily digital readers in the UK in the first quarter of this year, reaching a record audience, according to industry data revealed today.

-The Sun was the most read UK newspaper brand in the first quarter of this year according industry data, but The Guardian was the fastest growing national press brand.
+The Sun was the most-read UK newspaper brand in the first quarter of this year according to industry data, but The Guardian was the fastest growing of the leading national press brands.

 Timeline